Manila asks Japan for large ships to patrol South China Sea

 Rather than challenge Beijing directly by sending warships or planes to patrol the South China Sea, Japan is helping to build the military capacity of friendly nations with claims to parts of the waterway.

-“These negotiations take some time,” a senior Japanese official told Reuters, saying it could take one or two years before the two sides sign a deal on defence equipment and technology.
+“These negotiations take some time,” a senior Japanese official told Reuters, saying it could take one or two years before the two sides sign a deal on defense equipment and technology.

 “Japan wants an assurance that any equipment it will give will not be transferred to a third country.”